DavidMertz/RegEx_Puzzles/book.md

 ## Playing Poker (Part 1)

 In earlier puzzles, we had fun playing dominoes.
 For the next few puzzles, let's play poker.
-In particular, let's says that a player has five cards, and we wish to compare two hands to each other.
+In particular, let's say that a player has five cards, and we wish to compare two hands to each other.
 We will do this over several puzzles, by building up small functions to answer various questions.